limscoder/react-present/README.md

 A lightweight framework for creating presentations using simple React components.

-Keyboard, mouse, gui, and url navigation between slides via `react-router`.
-Code highlighting and editing via `react-ace`.
+Keyboard, mouse, gui, and url navigation between slides via [react-router](https://reactrouter.com/).
+Code highlighting and editing via [react-ace](https://github.com/securingsincity/react-ace).
 Presentation app can be viewed entirely from static files without running a webserver, and can be easily hosted via [github pages](https://pages.github.com/).

 Presentations can be controlled from a mobile device with the [remote control app](remote/README.md).